 Welp, here goes.

 The immediate bonus was I didn’t have to get up and immediately clean the studio since….no one was coming today.
 I got that time back.
 I didn’t have to rush and load my car to make the trek south to RVA.
 Lieu, Pepper, Ananda and Cocoa are a bit thrown off by the lack of foot traffic.
-Scritches, treats, and a can of tuna or two was applied to help them relax into this change of schedule.
+Scritches, treats, and a can of tuna was applied to help them relax into this change of schedule.

 Supervan needed gas, so we topped off and then headed to the Sound Post and Pickers Supply to pick up some combo amps, some instruments I didn’t want to leave unattended for an extended period of time, and my keyboard.
 I bought several packs of strings, because I may as well be in the Lady Bass bunker with fresh strings on the guitars and basses.
 And, I figure if I’m working from home, I’m going to set up on the deck when the weather is nice.
 Combo amps will help with that.

 I did organize the home office and fixed a few pieces of office equipment.
 It was now settling in that this is my new home for the next two weeks.
 What did I forget?
 Ugh.
 Postage stamps.
 There’s one here.
 And…dammit, no RVA run today…which means no Chocolate Junior at Wawa.
-I didn’t even realize this was a Tuesday ritual of sorts, until things were knocked off kilter.
+I didn’t even realize this was a Tuesday ritual of sorts until things were knocked off-kilter.

 The cats were wondering where the heck everyone was; the folks who hang out with them in the waiting room.
 The apocalypse, for some, is now truly measured in the lack of cuddles and time spent killing the red dot.
 Hmm.
 My cats truly are attached to my student community more than I realized.